rstudio/education.rstudio.com/content/blog/2020-02-10-builing-tidy-tools/index.markdown

 These materials have been taught from and developed over a few years.
 A big thank you to everyone that has contributed to them!
-In particular,
-most credit belongs to Hadley, Jenny Bryan (and ?)
+In particular, lots of credit belongs to Hadley and Jenny Bryan.